flexera-public/policy_templates/compliance/google/unlabeled_resources/README.md

 ## Prerequisites

-This policy uses [credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
-If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
-The information below should be consulted when creating the credential.
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

-### Credential configuration

-For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

-Provider tag value to match this policy: `gce`

-Required permissions in the provider:
+- [**Google Cloud Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_4083446696_1121577) (*provider=gce*) which has the following:
+  - Roles

-- The `Monitoring Viewer` Role
+    - `Monitoring Viewer`

+  - Permissions
-- The `compute.disks.list` permission
+    - `compute.disks.list`
-- The `compute.instances.list` permission
+    - `compute.instances.list`
-- The `compute.disks.setLabels` permission
+    - `compute.disks.setLabels`
-- The `compute.externalVpnGateways.list` permission
+    - `compute.externalVpnGateways.list`
-- The `compute.images.list` permission
+    - `compute.images.list`
-- The `compute.externalVpnGateways.setLabels` permission
+    - `compute.externalVpnGateways.setLabels`
-- The `compute.images.setLabels` permission
+    - `compute.images.setLabels`
-- The `compute.instances.setLabels` permission
+    - `compute.instances.setLabels`
-- The `compute.snapshots.list` permission
+    - `compute.snapshots.list`
-- The `compute.snapshots.setLabels` permission
+    - `compute.snapshots.setLabels`
-- The `compute.vpnGateways.list` permission
+    - `compute.vpnGateways.list`
-- The `compute.vpnGateways.setLabels` permission
+    - `compute.vpnGateways.setLabels`
-- The `compute.images.setLabels` permission
+    - `compute.images.setLabels`
-- The `storage.buckets.list` permission
+    - `storage.buckets.list`
-- The `storage.buckets.update` permission
+    - `storage.buckets.update`
-- The `resourcemanager.projects.get` permission
+    - `resourcemanager.projects.get`

 ## Supported Clouds